 To date, we have derived revenue principally from research grants as well as from one research collaboration arrangement.
 We have not generated any revenue from commercial product sales.
-In the future, if any of our product candidates currently under development is approved for commercial sale, we may generate revenue from product sales, or alternatively, we may choose to select a collaborator to commercialize our product candidates in all or selected markets.
+In the future, if any of our product candidates are approved for commercial sale, we may generate revenue from product sales, or alternatively, we may choose to select a collaborator to commercialize our product candidates in all or selected markets.